SaOnee/Analysing-the-GDP-of-Indian-States/README.md

 # Analysing-the-GDP-of-Indian-States
 The data for this project has been sourced from  https://data.gov.in/

-The project is divided into 2 part, namely:
+The project is divided into 2 parts, namely:

 Part -I
 Comparing the Total and Per Capita GDP of Indian States via sectors and sub-sectors to see the contribution of each sector